wp-plugins/watchcountcom-wordpress-plugin/readme.txt

 = Critical Updates =

 If you use our plugin, please be sure to join our [WCCWPPI Notification Alerts list](http://www.WatchCount.com/go/?link=wp_i_pi_alerts "Get notified about important WCCWPPI information...") so we can email you about critical updates and information.
-(Don't worry - we're not spammers, and we hate junk mail as much as you do.)
+(Don't worry - we're not spammers and we hate junk mail as much as you do.)

 = Support =